Watch: Dubai motorists stuck in Sheikh Zayed Road gridlock for hours after heavy rains

 Another Dubai resident, Sheza, was surprised when she saw people casually walking on the highway.
 “I couldn’t take the metro since it was closed, and it took me three hours to get a cab.
 I really got lucky!
 On the ride back home I saw people walking down Sheikh Zayed Road because there is no metro and taxis are incredibly hard to find."

-"Even the cab driver said he’d been in Dubai since 14 years but he had never seen anything like this."
+"Even the cab driver said he’d been in Dubai since 14 years but he had never seen anything like this," she added.

 Earlier, RTA had announced a traffic diversion for road users of SZR who were coming from Abu Dhabi to Dubai.
 They have been advised to use Expo Road and Al Yalayis street.